+All information is PRIVATE and CONFIDENTIAL.
+You only need to do ONE form per household.
+Send the form back to school with ONE of your children.
 Williamsport Area School District is required to report on economic characteristics of our community.
 We receive money from the government based on our need.
 We need your help in completing the form below.
-All information is PRIVATE and CONFIDENTIAL.
-You only need to do ONE form per household.
-Send the form back to school with ONE of your children.
 Please note: it is VERY important that this form is returned, and filled out completely.
-If you would prefer to complete a similar form electronically, please use the QR code or this and log into SchoolCafé and click on the Apply button on the left navigation bar.
-Please contact Staci Godfrey at sgodfrey@wasd.org or 570-327-5500 Ext.
-40104 with questions.
-Thank you for your assistance.
+If you would prefer to complete a similar form electronically, please use the QR code or this link and log into SchoolCafé and click on the Apply button on the left navigation bar.